thegetty/lod-gateway/README.md

 #### HTTP GET {base-url}/{namespace}/health

 The `/health` endpoint provides a means for checking the current "health" of the application.
-If the application is running, and if the database (and where relevant, the graph store) is accessible, the endpoint will return a `200 OK` HTTP response, otherwise if either the database (or where relevant, the graph store) is offline or is temporarily inaccessible, the endpoint will return a `500 Internal Server Error` HTTP response.
+If the application is running, and if the database is accessible, the endpoint will return a `200 OK` HTTP response, otherwise if either the database (or where relevant, the graph store) is offline or is temporarily inaccessible, the endpoint will return a `500 Internal Server Error` HTTP response.

 #### HTTP GET {base-url}/{namespace}/authhealth